We Win Ltd leads gainers in 'B' group

-SKM Egg Products Export (India) Ltd, Keynote Financial Services Ltd, Indraprastha Medical Corporation Ltd and Deccan Gold Mines Ltd are among the other gainers in the BSE's 'B' group today, 05 April 2024.
+Ind-Swift Ltd, Avro India Ltd, Abans Holdings Ltd and Automotive Stampings & Assemblies Ltd are among the other gainers in the BSE's 'B' group today, 08 April 2024.

-SKM Egg Products Export (India) Ltd, Keynote Financial Services Ltd, Indraprastha Medical Corporation Ltd and Deccan Gold Mines Ltd are among the other gainers in the BSE's 'B' group today, 05 April 2024.
+Ind-Swift Ltd, Avro India Ltd, Abans Holdings Ltd and Automotive Stampings & Assemblies Ltd are among the other gainers in the BSE's 'B' group today, 08 April 2024.

 Click here to follow our WhatsApp channel

-We Win Ltd soared 19.99% to Rs 87.32 at 11:56 IST.
+We Win Ltd spiked 20.00% to Rs 104.78 at 08-Apr-2024 EOD IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 14520 shares were traded on the counter so far as against the average daily volumes of 3646 shares in the past one month.
+On the BSE, 70251 shares were traded on the counter so far as against the average daily volumes of 4341 shares in the past one month.

-SKM Egg Products Export (India) Ltd surged 17.03% to Rs 306.5.
+Ind-Swift Ltd soared 19.99% to Rs 28.27.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 97297 shares were traded on the counter so far as against the average daily volumes of 21953 shares in the past one month.
+On the BSE, 48850 shares were traded on the counter so far as against the average daily volumes of 33998 shares in the past one month.

-Keynote Financial Services Ltd spiked 16.13% to Rs 191.2.
+Avro India Ltd surged 19.98% to Rs 138.1.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 6308 shares were traded on the counter so far as against the average daily volumes of 1929 shares in the past one month.
+On the BSE, 7060 shares were traded on the counter so far as against the average daily volumes of 6600 shares in the past one month.

-Indraprastha Medical Corporation Ltd spurt 15.22% to Rs 240.
+Abans Holdings Ltd added 18.22% to Rs 397.35.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 4.57 lakh shares were traded on the counter so far as against the average daily volumes of 95916 shares in the past one month.
+On the BSE, 55401 shares were traded on the counter so far as against the average daily volumes of 7174 shares in the past one month.

-Deccan Gold Mines Ltd gained 14.40% to Rs 119.55.
+Automotive Stampings & Assemblies Ltd jumped 13.92% to Rs 815.7.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 10.75 lakh shares were traded on the counter so far as against the average daily volumes of 5.59 lakh shares in the past one month.
+On the BSE, 49279 shares were traded on the counter so far as against the average daily volumes of 11853 shares in the past one month.

 Powered by Capital Market - Live News